Best practices from CX-transformer, Joakim Thörn

 In the next step, I would recommend delving into the depth of the customer journey.
 You need to understand what the customer is trying to accomplish and how CX works both offline and online.
 Once you know this, you will know what channels and contact points you can shut down and what you need to develop.
 You also know your company’s pain points, where you could deliver value and where you need to ensure that you deliver beyond the customer’s expectation.
 I know, it’s a complex ecosystem and you need to handle it accordingly.

-Do you have a good example of a company who have made this transformation?
+Do you have a good example of a company that have made this transformation?

 What is the biggest challenge in this transformation?